nodejs/node/doc/contributing/maintaining-web-assembly.md

 Node.js gets its core WebAssembly support through V8.
-We don't need to do anything specific to support this, all we have to do is keep the version of V8 as up to date as possible.
+We don't need to do anything specific to support this, all we have to do is keep the version of V8 as up-to-date as possible.

 ### Key API support